MicrosoftDocs/quantum-docs/articles/user-guide/libraries/chemistry/concepts/second-quantization.md

     var fermionTerm0 = new FermionTerm(indices);
 ```

-A subtlety emerges though when using creation or annihilation operators in fermionic systems.
-We require that any valid quantum state is anti-symmetric under exchange of labels.
+A subtlety emerges, though, when using creation or annihilation operators in fermionic systems - any valid quantum state is required to be anti-symmetric under exchange of labels.
 This means that

 $$